 Litchi nutrition facts

-100 g of Lychee contains the following nutritional values: It contains energy (66 calories), Vitamin C (71.5 mg), carbohydrate (16.53 gm), sugar (15.23 gms), fiber (1.3 gm), protein (0.83 gm), vitamin B1 (0.011 mg), vitamin B2 (0.065 mg), vitamin B3 (0.603 mg), vitamin B6 (0.10 mg), vitamin B9 (14 ug), vitamin C (71.5 mg), calcium (5 mg), magnesium (10 mg), manganese (0.055 mg), phosphorous (31 mg) and potassium (171 mg).
-It is full of fiber, vitamins, and antioxidants with no fats and cholesterol.
-It is a good source of oligonols, proanthocyanidins, and other polyphenolic compounds.
-It has an adequate amount of vitamin C that protects the body from infections, inflammations, and free radicals.
+100 g of Lychee contains the following nutritional values: Energy (66 calories), Vitamin C (71.5 mg), carbohydrate (16.53 gm), sugar (15.23 gms), fibre (1.3 gm), protein (0.83 gm), vitamin B1 (0.011 mg), vitamin B2 (0.065 mg), vitamin B3 (0.603 mg), vitamin B6 (0.10 mg), vitamin B9 (14 ugs), vitamin C (71.5 mg), calcium (5 mg), magnesium (10 mg), manganese (0.055 mg), phosphorous (31 mg) and potassium (171 mg).
+It contains fibre, vitamins, and antioxidants with no fats and cholesterol.
+It is a good source of oligopoly, proanthocyanidins, and other polyphenolic compounds.
+It has adequate vitamin C that protects the body from infections, inflammations, and free radicals.
 It has plenty of B-complex vitamins like thiamin, niacin, and folates that help in the metabolism of carbohydrates, protein, and fats.
-It is rich in potassium, phosphorous, copper, and low in sodium.
+It is rich in potassium, phosphorous, and copper and low in sodium.

 Litchi for skincare